OGR27 Team

 Dean Frost

-Dean is no stranger to ocean crossings, having crossed the Atlantic many times, in aircraft carriers, sailing yachts and he also rowed across it in 2021 for charity.
+Dean is no stranger to ocean crossings having crossed the Atlantic many times, in aircraft carriers, sailing yachts and a rowing boat.